dhinojosa/nix-sandbox-reproducible-builds/README.md

 You can experiment with this repository directly in your browser using cloud development environments:

 - **GitHub Codespaces**: Click the "Open in GitHub Codespaces" button above to launch a fully configured development environment with Nix pre-installed.

-These environments come with everything you need to run the examples and explore Nix's capabilities without any local setup required.
+These environments come with everything you need to run the examples and explore Nix's capabilities, with no local setup required.

 ## Demos

 ### Demo 1: `nixpkgs`

-.
-Look at the `nixpkgs` repository and view all the derivation available. https://github.com/NixOS/nixpkgs .
-Use nixpkgs search online to search for nix package derivations https://search.nixos.org/packages
+1. Look at the `nixpkgs` repository and view all the derivations available. https://github.com/NixOS/nixpkgs
+2. Use nixpkgs search online to search for nix package derivations https://search.nixos.org/packages

 ### Demo 2: Trying some commands